0ghny/tlsg10x-cli/README.md

 I created this utility initially to retrieve information in an scriptted way of my TPLink switches, and create scheduled backups.

+## Install

+1. Download the binary for your platform and architecture from Releases page
+2. (Or) Install it using my [ASDF Plugin](https://github.com/0ghny/asdf-tlsgcli)

 ## Usage

 ```raw